-Dosing will be suspended for all subjects, if either of the follow occurs:
+Dosing will be suspended for all subjects, or potentially only in an affected cohort, if either of the following occurs:

-- Two or more subjects (among any of the 24 total subjects) experience a non-serious, Grade 3 TEAE considered to be related to study drug. - One subject experiences a serious, Grade 3 (or higher) TEAE considered to be related to study drug.
+- One subject (among any of the 48 total subjects) experiences a non-serious, severe (CTCAE Grade 3) adverse reaction. - One subject experiences a serious adverse reaction, irrespective of severity/CTCAE grade.

-In the event of suspension of dosing, continuation of the study will require a protocol amendment.
+In the event of suspension of dosing, continuation of the study will require a protocol amendment that has been approved by the MHRA and ethics committee.